Gerg/sprout-mongo/README.md

 *NOTE:* All preferences are namespaced under `sprout => mongo` they include:

 * `plist_filename` &mdash; The name of the LaunchAgent plist file in the homebrew package to load; default is `'homebrew.mxcl.mongodb.plist'`
+* `mongo_name` &mdash; The name of the mongo version you are using.
+You may need to change this when using a specific version of mongodb; default is `'mongodb'`

 ### Recipes